SamyBP/OnlineShop/README.md

   ````sql
         call os.place_order(user_id::int, delivery_address_id::int, invoice_address_id::int);
   ````
-- To mark users with an inactivity greater than 2 years call the procedure [MarkUsersDeleted](procedures/MarkUsersDeleted.sql)
+- To mark users with an inactivity greater than 2 years call the procedure [MarkUsersDeleted](procedures/MarkUsersDeleted.sql) while logged in as **os_admin**
   - The procedure will set is_active to false for each user that last logged since 2 years ago
   ````sql
         call os.mark_users_deleted();